By Sumaiya Farheen and Andrew Siyabalawatte, April 2023.

 Bursitis

-Bursitis is inflammation of the bursa, which is a fluid-filled sac that cushions the joint.
-Bursitis in the knee can cause pain in and around the fibula head.
+Bursitis refers to inflammation of the bursa-a fluid-filled sac that cushions the joint.
+When it occurs in the knee, this can lead to pain in and around the fibula head.

 Where is the Tib fib Joint Located?

 The tib fib joint is located where the tibia and fibula bones meet at the lower end of the leg, just above the ankle joint.
-Specifically, the joint is formed by the distal (lower) end of the fibula bone and the lateral (outer) surface of the tibia bone, where a small ridge called the fibular notch of the tibia articulates with the head of the fibula.
+The joint forms where the distal (lower) end of the fibula bone meets the lateral (outer) surface of the tibia bone.
+At this point, a small ridge called the fibular notch of the tibia articulates with the head of the fibula.

 Avulsion Fracture of the Head of the Fibula

-An avulsion fracture of the head of the fibula is a type of injury that occurs when a small piece of bone is pulled away from the main body of the fibula bone due to the excessive traction of the muscles and tendons that attach to it This type of injury is most common in athletes who participate in sports that require sudden changes of direction or jumping, such as soccer or basketball.
+An avulsion fracture of the head of the fibula occurs when a small piece of bone is pulled away from the main fibula.
+This happens due to excessive traction from the muscles and tendons attached to the bone.
+This type of injury mostly affects athletes who participate in sports that require sudden changes of direction or jumping, such as soccer or basketball.

 What is Medial Tibial Stress Syndrome?

 Medial Tibial Stress Syndrome (MTSS), also known as “shin splints”, is a common overuse injury of the lower leg that typically affects athletes, runners, and dancers.
-It is caused by repetitive stress on the muscles, tendons, and bone tissue in the shin area, often due to activities that involve running or jumping.
+It is primarily caused by repetitive stress on the muscles, tendons, and bone tissue in the shin area.
+Most often occurs due to activities such as running or jumping.

 Is medial tibial stress syndrome the same as shin splints?

+People often use the term ‘medial tibial stress syndrome (MTSS)’ interchangeably with ‘shin splints.’
 MTSS is a specific condition that involves pain and tenderness along the inner (medial) aspect of the shinbone (tibia), usually caused by repetitive stress on the muscles and tendons attached to the tibia.
-So, while the terms are often used interchangeably, MTSS is a more specific diagnosis within the broader category of shin splints.

 How To Relieve Fibula Pain